irssi/irssi.github.io/documentation/settings.markdown

 ` windows_auto_renumber` **`ON`**

 > Closing windows can create gaps in the window list.
 When windows_auto_renumber is turned on, however, windows are shifted to lower numbers in the list to fill those gaps.

+{:#scrollback_format}
+` scrollback_format` **`ON`**

+> Whether to store the format and arguments for printed text in the scrollback, or the final rendered text instead.
+Turning it off restores pre-1.3 behaviour.
+Some features may not work depending on this setting.
+>
+> Added in Irssi 1.3

 ##  [misc]